Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/size-constraints/template.md

 # Size Constraints

 You can set the `widthConstraint` property on your table to ensure that it never grows too big or too small.
-There are 4 possible settings:
+There are six possible settings:

 1. `eq-container`: Ensures that the table is always exactly the width the of its container.